Samuel-Bie/helpdesk-backend/README.md

 ```

-For testing in postman use the the regular user
+For testing in postman use the regular user
 ```
 regular.user@test.com
 password